-Multi-factor authentication (MFA), which, according to TechTarget, is a security system that requires two or more methods of authentication from different categories that verify a user’s identity to log in, is a major component of a secure network.
+Multi-factor authentication (MFA) is an access control system that requires two or more methods of authentication from different categories that verify a user’s identity to log in, is a major component of a secure network.
 Think of it like an ATM, where both a physical card and a personal PIN are needed to access information about any given bank account.

 While Colonial Pipeline’s CEO testified to congress that the password hacked was complex — always a best practice — relying on just one form of authentication can leave companies vulnerable, especially as ransomware attacks become more frequent and sophisticated.

 No system is one hundred percent safe from attempted attacks, but adding multi-factor authentication, especially if the system — like Colonial Pipeline’s — interacts with third parties — can be a major line of defense.
 There are many advantages to multi-factor authentication.

 What are the Benefits of Multi-factor Authentication?